Comparison

 • You want analytics dashboards across your whole library, not just per-session graphs

-• You're not roasting with hardware yet — the web app works without it
+• You're not roasting with hardware yet — Guided Roast in the web app lets you log a live roast with just a timer and a probe

 Migrating from Artisan